1957: Buddy Holly and the Crickets’ started three weeks at the top of the UK chart with their first hit single, “That’ll Be the Day.”

 1995: Bonnie Raitt released her first live album, Road Tested.

-2003: David Gilmour of Pink Floyd was named a Commander of the British Empire by Queen Elizabeth II.
+2003: David Gilmour of Pink Floyd was presented with a Commander of the British Empire award by Queen Elizabeth II.

 2006: J.J.
 Cale and Eric Clapton released the collaborative studio album, The Road to Escondido.
 Several high-profile artists contributed to the album including Derek Trucks, Taj Mahal, John Mayer, Doyle Bramhall II.
 The album also contains the final recordings of keyboardist Billy Preston.